Nimmoh/Nimmoh/README.md

 ##  What I’m Building

-Below, you’ll see my **top projects** pinned  — each one representing my core skills and growth journey as a developer.
+Below, you’ll see my **top projects** pinned each one representing my core skills and growth journey as a developer.

-*(Use GitHub’s pin feature to select and order them: Spearmode, Carwash-Management, Kambove-Enterprises)*

-##  How to Reach Me
+##  How to contact Me

 <p align="center">
   <a href="mailto:ndabari79@gmail.com"><img src="https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white"></a>